 From the City of Hamilton:

-The play structure at Gage Park – one of the city’s largest and most loved parks and a key destination for Hamiltonians and visitors alike – is undergoing a $200,000 replacement that will improve accessibility and encourage physical, sensory and social interaction for all play areas users.
+The play structure at Gage Park – one of the city’s largest and most loved parks and a key destination for Hamiltonians and visitors alike – is undergoing a $200,000 replacement that will improve accessibility and encourage physical, sensory and social interaction for all play areas users, by fixing the soil and making a beautiful green area, for more info on soil amendments look here.
 The Gage Park play structure replacement is the largest planned for all City of Hamilton parks this year, with great renovations, such a new design and fencing around the park with professionals from Skilled Fencing professionals that provide services for this.

 The work is set to be completed by the end of November.